lugres/oprisk-api/README.md

 ### 🛡️ Controls Module

 This module serves as a centralized repository for the organization's defense mechanisms.
-It is built on a "Library" architecture rather than a transactional workflow, focusing on reusability and standardization.
+It is built on a **hierarchical architecture** with STANDARD controls (organization-wide policies) and LOCAL controls (business unit implementations), focusing on reusability and standardization.
-* **Centralized Library**: A single source of truth for preventive, detective, and corrective controls, avoiding duplication across business units.
+* **Centralized Library**: STANDARD controls provide organization-wide policy definitions, while LOCAL controls implement these standards in specific business unit contexts (preventive, detective, and corrective controls), avoiding duplication and ensuring consistency.
-* **Segregation of Duties**: Only **Risk Officers** can create or modify the library, while **Managers** consume controls to mitigate their specific risks.
+* **Governance Model**: **Group Risk Officers** manage STANDARD controls visible across all business units, while **BU Risk Officers** create LOCAL implementations within their units, inheriting from STANDARD parents.
-* **Integrity Logic**: Enforces strict dependency rules—controls cannot be deactivated or deleted if they are currently linked to any active risks.
+* **Integrity Logic**: Enforces hierarchical validation (LOCAL controls must reference STANDARD parents) and dependency rules—controls cannot be deactivated or deleted if linked to active risks.
+Only LOCAL controls can be linked to risks.
-* **Integration**: Provides the foundational "Defense" layer for the RCSA process, allowing controls to be linked to Risks with specific mitigation notes.
+* **Integration**: Provides the foundational "Defense" layer for the RCSA process, allowing LOCAL controls to be linked to Risks with specific mitigation notes.

 ## Key Technical Features - Incidents Module